 Every new technology goes through a set pattern of boom and bust very early in its life cycle – we saw this happen with the dot-com bubble in the 2000s and then with Machine Learning in the 2010s.

-Edtech is at a junction where initial hype meets ground reality and leads to some disappointment.
-We should not let this short-term phenomenon derail the digital learning journey.
-The high expectation from digital learning is rooted in sound principles but it is unrealistic to assume that it can be achieved overnight.
-After all, digital learning is still a new technology and we’ve only just begun to scratch the proverbial surface.
+Edtech is at a junction where initial hype meets ground reality and creates some friction.
+We should not let this short-term trend derail the digital learning journey.
+The idea of digital learning tools is rooted in sound principles but it is unrealistic to assume that it can be achieved overnight.

 Shop Children’s Books Online on fREADom